There is not a whole lot that can or will be said, at this point

 I went down to the crossroads, tried to flag a ride.

 Nobody seemed to know me, everybody passed me by.
+I'm going down

 to Rosedale, take my rider by my side.